St. Croix Valley Foundation

 Mission Statement

-The Mission of St. Croix Valley Foundation is to Enhance the Quality of Life in the St. Croix Valley by: Encouraging charitable giving in the Valley, Connecting people and programs, and Encouraging collaboration
+The mission of the St. Croix Valley Foundation is to enhance the quality of life in the St. Croix Valley by encouraging charitable giving in the Valley, connecting people and programs, and encouraging collaboration.

 Impact and Programs

-Accomplishments In Fiscal Year 2020, the SCVF granted $7.3 M through donor advised, agency, scholarship, and field of interest funds.
-The SCVF supported local nonprofits by 1) implementing foundation-led competitive grant programs granting over $600,000 to 128 organizations and 2) providing nonprofit professional development through the Consultants in Service (CIS) program.
+Accomplishments In Fiscal Year 2023, the SCVF granted $5.5 M through donor advised, agency, scholarship, and field of interest funds.
+The SCVF supported local nonprofits by 1) implementing foundation-led competitive grant programs granting over $250,000 to 58 organizations and 2) providing nonprofit professional development through the Consultants in Service (CIS) program.
 CIS matches volunteer consultants, who donate time and expertise on a variety of topics, with area nonprofit need.
-In FY2020, eleven nonprofits were matched with volunteer consultants.
-In addition, the SCVF took CIS on the road offering three professional development workshops; close to 70 nonprofit leaders, from across the region, attended the sessions.
-SCVF hosted the Conversations of the Valley luncheon series; these events are an example of SCVF’s work as a convener, connector, and collaborator.
+In FY2023, nine nonprofits were matched with volunteer consultants.
+In addition, the SCVF took CIS on the road offering three professional development workshops; close to 75 nonprofit leaders, from across the region, attended the sessions.
+SCVF hosted the Conversations of the Valley virtual series; these events are an example of SCVF’s work as a convener, connector, and collaborator.
 The programs feature speakers on a wide range of topics and are designed to strengthen community connections while raising awareness around issues facing our region.
-In 2020, SCVF hosted a compelling four-part-series recognizing and celebrating the 50th Anniversary of Earth Day.
+In 2023, SCVF hosted a compelling four-part series on regional resiliency - how to keep our unique region and its communities healthy, thriving, and better able to withstand unexpected challenges.

-Community or Constituency Served We work with our ten Affiliates found to serve donors, nonprofits and communities throughout the St. Croix Valley in both Minnesota and Wisconsin.
+Community or Constituency Served We work with our ten affiliates, founded to serve donors, nonprofits, and communities throughout the St. Croix Valley in both Minnesota and Wisconsin.

 Reports & Finances